Louan-M/challenge-collecting-data-group4/README.md

 ### What ?
-This group project consists of making predictions on real estate prices in Belgium using **Web scraping**.
+This group project consists of making predictions on real estate prices using **Web scraping**.

 ### Why ?